kktse/cfdof-openfoam-docker/README.md

 Hub, configures the environment for compatibility with CfdOF, and installs `gmsh`, `cfmesh` and `hisa`.

-At the time of writing, CfdOF 1.25.13 supports OpenFOAM Foundations versions 9 through 10, and OpenCFD/ESI v2006 to v2306.
+At the time of writing, CfdOF 1.25.13 supports OpenFOAM Foundation 9 to 10, and OpenCFD/ESI v2006 to v2306.

 ## Building manually